-A prospective liquidator should be distinguished from a "provisional" liquidator with a limited mandate focused on the protection of assets in the period approaching insolvency.
+104 A prospective liquidator should be distinguished from a "provisional" liquidator with a limited mandate focused on the protection of assets in the period approaching insolvency.

-For the type of measures banking supervisors should be able to take at an early stage, see Basel Core Principles, CP 11.
+105 For the type of measures banking supervisors should be able to take at an early stage, see Basel Core Principles, CP 11.

-E.g., in the Netherlands, the court appoints a liquidator on the day that the bankruptcy is pronounced.
-However, in practice, the court may indicate before the proceedings are opened which person will be appointed as liquidator, so that such prospective liquidator can prepare himself and possibly take preparatory actions (e.g., preparing for a sale).
-Similarly, in the United Kingdom, the Bank of England is able to appoint a prospective liquidator, who could be involved in contingency preparations and is subsequently proposed to be appointed as liquidator by the court.
+106 E.g., in the Netherlands, the court appoints a liquidator on the day that the liquidation proceeding is opened.
+However, in practice, before that, the court may indicate the person who will be appointed as liquidator, so that such prospective liquidator can prepare and possibly take preparatory actions (e.g., for a sale).
+Similarly, in the United Kingdom, the Bank of England can appoint a prospective liquidator, who could be involved in contingency preparations and is subsequently proposed to the court for appointment as liquidator.

-- 174. While the preparatory phase precedes by definition the formal declaration of a bank's failure, it is not possible to identify a precise moment when preparatory actions should start since this is contingent on the circumstances of each case.
-Legal frameworks for bank failure management typically do not define a moment in time to start preparations for liquidation, although administrative authorities in some jurisdictions are required to do so, especially under a Prompt Corrective Action mechanism that provides time-bound interventions, ultimately ending up with liquidation.
-96 In court-based models, the legal framework should enable the timely involvement of banking authorities to allow these considerations to be taken into account. - 175.
-A timing issue may arise when the legal framework leaves open the possibility of a gap between the grounds for liquidation being met and the formal opening of a liquidation process.
-This, for instance, could be the case when a petition for the commencement of a liquidation proceeding needs to be sanctioned by a court.
-In such case, banking authorities need to take this into account in their planning; the legal framework could provide for expedited procedures and require the court to defer to the petitioning authority's assessment of the facts (see Chapter 2.
-Institutional Arrangements).
-Another option would be to grant the banking authority the power to remove the management of the bank or take other measures in order to prevent its disorderly default and/or any asset stripping (which power may already be part of a jurisdiction's framework).
+do not define a time when preparations for liquidation should be started.
+Frameworks for Prompt Corrective Action are an exception to this, where they provide for time-bound interventions, ultimately concluding with liquidation or resolution.107 In predominantly court-based models, the legal framework should enable the timely involvement of banking authorities to facilitate as much preparation as possible.

+178. Where there may be a delay between the grounds for liquidation being met and the formal opening of a liquidation process - for instance, when the commencement of a liquidation proceeding needs to be approved by a court - banking authorities need to take this into account in their planning.
+Where this is the case, to reduce the length of any such delay, the legal framework could provide for expedited procedures and require the court to defer to the banking authority's assessment of the facts (see Chapter 2.
+Institutional Arrangements, Section C.6 and Recommendation 11(b)).
+To mitigate the risk of harm during that period, the banking authority could be given the power to remove the management of the bank or take other measures in order to prevent its disorderly default and/or any asset stripping (if such power is not already part of a jurisdiction's legal framework).
 Alternatively, the same result can be achieved by providing for the power or duty of the competent court to adopt an interim measure, pending its decision on the petition.